 A few notes on my look

 My friend Kieran added length to my braid.
 I am obsessed with this look!
-I need her to do it more often because my hair stayed that way for a few days.
-I have no idea where my blazer or dress is from.
+This hair style needs to be a new go to, because my hair stayed that way for a few days.
 I am loving the all black look these days.
 I am not sure why.
 John said it’s because I need simplicity these days as life feels much like juggling.

 Hannah (my beautiful friend who helped me take these photos) and I checked this location out for a project with my new company, Abundantly More Media.
 It still looked like summer.
 If you are not familiar with Chicago, this is located at the Lincoln Park Zoo.
 The very next week, when I was shooting the project for Abundantly More, fall was in full bloom.